tahoe-lafs/tahoe-lafs/docs/debian.rst

 environment).

 We have observed occasional problems with this acquisition process.
-In some cases, setuptools will only be half-aware of an installed debian package, just enough to interfere with the automatic download+build of the dependency.
+In some cases, setuptools will only be half-aware of an installed Debian package, just enough to interfere with the automatic download+build of the dependency.
-For example, on some platforms, if Nevow-0.9.26 is installed via a debian package, setuptools will believe that it must download Nevow anyways, but it will insist upon downloading that specific 0.9.26 version.
+For example, on some platforms, if Nevow-0.9.26 is installed via a Debian package, setuptools will believe that it must download Nevow anyways, but it will insist upon downloading that specific 0.9.26 version.
 Since the current release of Nevow is 0.9.31, and 0.9.26 is no longer available for download,